ome/omero-documentation/developers/Omero/Model.rst

 in the database (the data model), and in code.
 This last representation is the object model with which we will concern ourselves here.

-Because of its complexity, the object model is generated from a `central definition </ome/browser/ome.git/components/model>`_ using our own `code-generator </ome/browser/ome.git/components/dsl>`_.
+Because of its complexity, the object model is generated from a :source:`central definition <components/model>` using our own :source:`code-generator <components/dsl>`.
 It relies on no libraries and can be used in both the server and the RMI clients.
+`OmeroBlitz </ome/wiki/OmeroBlitz>`_ uses a :source:`second
+mapping <components/blitz/resources/templates>` to
-`OmeroBlitz </ome/wiki/OmeroBlitz>`_ uses a `second mapping </ome/browser/ome.git/components/blitz/resources/templates>`_ to generate OmeroJ, |OmeroPy|, and |OmeroCpp| classes, which can be `mapped </ome/browser/ome.git/components/blitz/src/omero/util/IceMapper.java>`_ back and forth to the server object model. *Here we'll discuss only the server object-model and how it is used internally.*
+generate OmeroJ, |OmeroPy|, and |OmeroCpp| classes, which can be :source:`mapped <components/blitz/src/omero/util/IceMapper.java>` back and forth to the server object model. *Here we'll discuss only the server object-model and how it is used internally.*